 The subgame perfect equilibrium looks different in the holistic condition.
-To see this, lets first consider Player 2 again.
+To see this, first consider Player 2 again.
 Player 2's optimal strategy is now represented by the middle panel of graphs in Figure II.
-Intuitively, Player 2 mixes a jar into an urn whenever it can improve the odds of drawing a blue ball from the resultant urn, Player 2 would prefer mixings (transplants) represented by points Southeast of the line where the number of blue balls are the same for the jar and the urn on the graph.
+Player 2 mixes a jar into an urn whenever it can improve the odds of drawing a blue ball from the resulting urn.
+That is, Player 2 would prefer mixings (transplants) represented by points Southeast of the line on which the number of blue balls is the same for the jar and the urn on the graph.